bezbrain/bezbrain/README.md

-# Hi 👋, I am Olawale,
+# Hi👋🏾 and you are welcome.
 a curious and passionate Seoftware Developer(Web and Mobile apps) who specializes in Frontend development with experience in Backend development (Nodejs-Expressjs).
 I have vast knowledge in TypeScript, Javascript and some of its frameworks/libraries (Reactjs, Nextjs, React Native etc).
 I am open to learning new technologies and I enjoy contributing to Open Source Projects.
 As a curious developer, I am always interested in world's problems and solve them using softwares.

 ### I bring ideas and imagination to life using softwares and technologies